Supervisor/supervisor/README.txt

      assign priorities to processes, and allows user to emit commands via the supervisorctl client like "start all", and "restart all", which starts them in the preassigned priority order.
+     Additionally, processes can be grouped into "process groups" and a set of logically related processes can be stopped and started as a unit.

 Supported Platforms